flatspell/community/README.md

 # localinvestor.app
+This project is now defunct.

-Repo for local investment network product, currently called lina: Local Investment Network Accelerator.
+Repo for local investment network product prototype partnered with Port Angeles Chamber of Commerce.

 In development and will be launching at localinvestor.app